Tawe/Writings/The World of Artumin/The Blackpowder Decision - An Examination on Adoption of the Cutting Edge/The Blackpowder Decision - An Examination on Adoption of the Cutting Edge.md

 She said nothing.
 Just stared.
 Beyond the arch, a young recruit sat in the shade cleaning a crossbow string already frayed at the nock.
 She wasn’t meant to notice, but she always did.

-She remembered the last time they waited too long—a delay on approving the ravine-breach towers outside Windturn.
-Twelve Watchmen lost.
+She remembered delays: ravine towers held in review until twelve Watchmen never came home.
 And the mage-lanterns?
-Approved too fast.
-Three injured.
-One lost hand.
-That one had been hers.
+Rushed into use.
+Three injuries, one lost hand.
+That call had been hers.

 She imagined a future where recruits lined up—not for matching armor, but for something that might keep them alive.
 And a different one, where they clung too long to certainty and watched the world pass them by.